tshepang/blog/content/The Purge: Anarchy (2014).md

 +++

 Intensely brutal story about a United States where, on one night of the year, murder is made legal.
-It\'s a fresh idea, and is executed well, though a bit over-the-top at times.
-It\'s also not a plausible idea, or rather, it deserved better justification.
+It's a fresh idea, and is executed well, though a bit over-the-top at times.
+It's also not a plausible idea, or rather, it deserved better justification.

 The performances are of decent quality, best of which are the rich